getglass/genesis-playbook/README.md

 `ssh-keygen`

 * Copy your key to user "root".

 `ssh-copy-id root@localhost`

+* Perform an Ansible run.
+If your user does not have passwordless sudo, add --ask-become-pass.

+`ansible-playbook site.yml -i inventory`

 ## Legal notices
 The AWX Project is a trademark of Red Hat, Inc., used with permission.